ThibaultFillion/strengths/paper/paper.md

 Perspectives for future developments include:

 - CPU-GPU massively parallel implementations of the existing simulation methods,
-- implementing methods with dynamically adaptive time steps,
+- Implementing methods with dynamically adaptive time steps,
-- implementing methods using smart joint use of stochastic and deterministic methods for faster simulations,
+- Implementing hybrid stochastic-deterministic methods for faster simulations, and
-- developing a GUI that would facilitate the design of the reaction-diffusion system layouts.
+- Developing a GUI that would facilitate the design of the reaction-diffusion system layouts.

 # References